Why do These Match? Explaining the Behavior of Image Similarity Models: Additional Experimental and Implementation Details

-In Section~\ref{sec:inference} we discuss how we estimate how likely each attribute is a ``good'' explanation in held-out data.
+In Section 3.3 we discuss how we estimate how likely each attribute is a ``good'' explanation in held-out data.
 This is used as a prior to bias our attribute selections towards attributes that are known to be good attribute explanations.
-In Figure~\ref{fig:awa_prior} we show the prior for the AwA dataset.
+In Figure~\ref{fig:awa_prior} we show the ground truth bias for the attribute detection task according to our metrics for the AwA dataset.
 Note, however, that this prior would change for a different image similarity model.
 For example, if the image similarity model was more biased towards colors, then we would expect to see the likelihood for ``black,'' ``brown,'' and ``gray'' to increase.